Updated July 7, 2023

 For example, the North Korean or the Democratic People’s Republic of Korea (DPRK) government runs a tightly controlled and isolated economy.
 The Korean governing body plans, coordinates, and runs the economy.

-- In a command economy, the central governing body solely controls the economy and makes all crucial decisions on monetary policies, trade relations, investments, and supply-demand chains
+- In a command economy, the central governing body controls the economy and makes all crucial decisions on monetary policies, trade relations, investments, and supply-demand chains.

 - Its primary characteristic is that the governing body intervenes in every aspect of economic activity.
-It owns the land, controls the market, manages the distribution of goods/services, etc
+It owns the land, controls the market, distributes goods/services, etc.

 - However, the major disadvantage of such economies is the lack of freedom to be innovative and ambitious.

 - The level of government intervention in a market decides the type of economy of a country.
-Therefore, in this economy, the government entirely regulates the market and the production of goods and services
+Therefore, in this economy, the government regulates the market and the production of goods and services.

-- To have a properly functioning economy, the government may need a short-term or long-term plan for every sector.
-These plans prioritize the distribution of the country’s natural, capital, and labor resources
+- The government may need a short-term or long-term plan for every sector to have a properly functioning economy.
+These plans prioritize the distribution of the country’s natural, capital, and labor resources.

 - Its goal is to use its resources efficiently and ensure an adequate supply of basic human needs.
 It focuses on utilizing every individual’s skills to ensure that unemployment does not weaken the economy.